 Yes, you can make a difference.
 Explore the links above to learn how.

 In 1903, construction was nearly complete on Tesla’s wireless transmitting tower at Wardenclyffe.
 Built directly behind his stately brick laboratory, the tower soared nearly twenty stories high and was a technological wonder designed to transmit energy and information around the globe.
 But the project was shut down in 1903 due to a lack of funds, and in 1917 the tower was dismantled and sold for scrap metal.
-Wardenclyffe was also sold, and the laboratory building and grounds were used for commercial business until 1987, when the last company closed its doors and left the site vacant.
-Wardenclyffe remained abandoned and neglected for almost twenty years, until the property drew the interest of board members of a science museum in nearby Shoreham-Wading River High School.
-The museum needed more room for its growing programs, and the board was looking for larger off-campus space when they discovered Wardenclyffe.
+Wardenclyffe was also sold, and the laboratory building and grounds were used for commercial business until 1987, when the last company ceased business operations there.
+Wardenclyffe was unused for almost twenty years, until the property drew the interest of board members of a science museum in nearby Shoreham-Wading River High School.
+The museum needed more room for its growing programs, and the board was looking for larger off-campus space when Wardenclyffe was thought of as a potential future home.
 Amazingly, the last remaining laboratory of one of history’s greatest scientists was standing vacant in the neighborhood.
 Although the 16-acre site was suffering from neglect, the brick laboratory still existed, along with the base of Tesla’s famous tower.

 But the fight to save Wardenclyffe couldn’t continue without financial support.
-Help came in August 2012, when internet cartoonist Matt Inman (TheOatmeal.com) launched an online campaign to raise awareness and funds.
+Help came in August 2012, when internet cartoonist Matt Inman (TheOatmeal.com) was drawn into the effort, and together with TSC@W launched an online campaign to raise awareness and funds.
 The campaign was an unprecedented success, galvanizing the public and ultimately raising $1.37 million.
-The cause was boosted further by a matching grant and $1 million donation from Tesla Motors™ founder Elon Musk.
-Finally, in May 2013, the organization that began as a group of science board members succeeded in buying Wardenclyffe.
+The cause was boosted further by a matching grant and $1 million donation from Tesla Motors™ CEO Elon Musk.
+Finally, in May 2013, the organization that began as a small school science board succeeded in buying Wardenclyffe.

 Over the following months, TSCW organized a team of volunteers who systematically cleaned the grounds as the first phase of a huge restoration effort.
 Immediately after purchasing the property, TSCW began securing the site and its buildings to safeguard the historic elements on the property.
-Volunteer crews worked hard to clean loading docks, perform preparatory landscaping on the entire site, weed to eliminate invasive vegetation, chip wood, collect metal from around the site, clear out the guard house, install floodlights, and much more.
+Volunteer crews worked hard to uncover the hidden parts of the tower base, clean loading docks, perform preparatory landscaping on the entire site, weed to eliminate invasive vegetation, chip wood, collect metal from around the site, clear out the guard house, install floodlights, and much more.